 Loopback Detection (Per Port)

-To enable Loopback Detection for a particular port or ports on the EtherWAN Managed Switch (see Figure 30):
+To enable Loopback Detection for a particular port or ports (see Figure 32):

 - 1. Select the value Enable from the Mode drop down list for a port on the Loopback Detect page. - 2.
 Click on the Update Setting button.